DataDog/documentation/content/en/observability_pipelines/sources/splunk_hec.md

   text: "Log processing pipelines"
 ---

-Use Observability Pipelines's HTTP/S Client source to pull logs from the your HTTP/S client.
+Use Observability Pipelines's Splunk HTTP Event Collector (HEC) source to receive logs from your Splunk HEC .
 Select and set up this source when you [set up a pipeline][1].

 ### Prerequisites